Happy employees - there’s simply nothing more important to your business.

 It’s simple.
 If an employee is happy and engaged in their work, feels connected to and invested in the company, has opportunities for growth and development and is compensated well, there’s no reason to go elsewhere.

-Gallup research finds that in high-turnover organisations, highly engaged business units see 24% less turnover and low-turnover organisations see an incredible 59% less turnover.
+Gallup research finds that in high-turnover organizations, highly engaged business units see 24% less turnover and low-turnover organizations see an incredible 59% less turnover.

 4. Higher Profitability

 As stated above, happy and engaged employees are more productive.
 Therefore, it should come as no surprise that Gallup research finds that highly engaged business units result in 21% greater profitability.

 Happy employees don’t experience Sunday Night Dread because they like what they do, they enjoy the social interactions, they enjoy creating value and enjoy being part of the company’s success.